The Basics of Electrical Wiring in Your Home: A Beginner's Perspective

 What are the indicators of a faulty electrical wiring?

-When should I have the electrical system of my house checked?
+What is the best time to schedule the electrical system of my house checked?

-What is the expected lifespan of wiring that is electrical?
+What is the lifespan of electrical wiring?